GerritCodeReview/summit_2021/speakers.md

 Tools Working Group](https://github.com/golang/go/wiki/golang-tools), is a regular contributor to the [Go](https://golang.org) project, and helps maintain various Go and CUE-based open source projects.

+### Shane McIntosh - University of Waterloo {#smcintosh}

+Shane is an associate professor at the [University of Waterloo](https://cs.uwaterloo.ca/), where he directs the Software Repository Excavation and Build Engineering Labs ([the Software REBELs](https://rebels.cs.uwaterloo.ca/)).
+Previously, he was an assistant professor with McGill University, where he held the Canada Research Chair in Software Release Engineering.
+He received the PhD from Queen's University, for which he was awarded the Governor General's Academic Gold Medal.
+In his research, he uses empirical methods to study software build systems, release engineering, and software quality.